portco/connect_four/INSTRUCTIONS.md

 # Connect Four Coding Challenge

-Implement the Connect Four game as command-line app written in Ruby.
+Implement the Connect Four game as a command-line app written in Ruby.

 If you are not familiar with the game, read the **[Game Mechanics](index.md#game-mechanics)** and